POLICE DIVISIONS

 Canine Unit

 In 2017, Gaymont Nursing Home and The American Legion Post 41 spearheaded the reboot of our K-9 program, along with the assistance of countless others.
 The K-9 Unit acquired K-9 Joker who was assigned to Officer Nick Weber.
 K-9 Obie was also added to the unit after previously serving for the Willard Police Department and was assigned to Officer Hayden Service.
-K-9 Obie was certified to detect narcotics until his retirement in the winter of 2019.
 Both K-9 teams had trained regularly together and along with K-9 Units from the Erie County Sheriff’s Office, Perkins Police Department, Sandusky Police Department and Bellevue Police Department.
+K-9 Obie retired in the winter of 2019.

 Detective Bureau